 The PTDFs for the two virtual hubs 𝑃𝑇𝐷𝐹𝑉𝐻_1,𝑙 and 𝑃𝑇𝐷𝐹𝑉𝐻_2,𝑙 are calculated for each CNEC considered during the calculation and they are added as two additional columns (representing two additional virtual bidding zones) to the existing PTDF matrix, one for each virtual hub.

 The exchange over the respective HVDC shall be limited to the value of its MPTC, which represents the maximum continuous active power an HVDC element is capable of transmitting, taking into account potential reduced availability due to planned outages of the interconnector asset.
 This parameter is defined by the interconnector’s asset operators.
-In case of a planned outage of the HVDC interconnector, the MPTC shall be set to zero.

 TITLE 3: CAPACITY CALCULATION PROCESS